National Youth Poet Laureate: Founding

-The National Youth Poet Laureate program was founded in 2016 by the Urban Word NYC organization, a youth program that provides opportunities for learning creative writing, poetry, spoken word, college prep, literature, and hip-hop to support development and engagement among young adults.
-The national program is co-sponsored by other local and national organizations that support youth literacy, including Youth Speaks, The President's Committee on the Arts & Humanities, The Academy of American Poets, Poetry Society of America, Cave Canem, and the Library of Congress.
-Urban Word NYC began the program in 2009 alongside NYC Votes in 2009 after seeing young people get more involved and inspired in civic activity after the election of Barack Obama.
+The National Youth Poet Laureate program was founded in 2016 by the Urban Word NYC organization, a youth program that provides opportunities for learning creative writing, poetry, spoken word, college prep, literature, and hip-hop, in order to support development and engagement among young adults.
+The national program is co-sponsored by other local and national organizations that support youth literacy, including the President's Committee on the Arts and Humanities, the Academy of American Poets, Poetry Society of America, the Library of Congress, Cave Canem, and Youth Speaks.

+Urban Word NYC began its program alongside NYC Votes in 2009, after seeing young people get inspired and more involved in civic activity following the election of Barack Obama as U.S. president.
 Their mission then spread to 50 other cities, states, and regions.
-In 2016, the organization partnered with the President's Committee on the Arts & Humanities to make it a national title.
+In 2016, the organization partnered with the President's Committee on the Arts and Humanities to make it a national title.

-The National Youth Poet Laureate is loosely connected to the United States Poet Laureate in that they are both sponsored by the Library of Congress.
-However, the US Poet Laureate is chosen by the Librarian of Congress rather than through a competition.
-They serve from June to May for a single term.
-The US Poet Laureate is often an adult poet who writes for a more general audience and advocates for the reading and awareness of poetry.
-Additionally, the National Youth Poet Laureate award is not officially associated with the Young People's Poet Laureate, a title given by the Poetry Foundation to an adult poet who writes for children.
-The Young People's Poet Laureate serves for two years and recommends poetry for children to teachers, schools, librarians, and other educators each month.
+The National Youth Poet Laureate is loosely connected to the United States Poet Laureate in that both are sponsored by the Library of Congress.
+However, the US Poet Laureate is chosen by the Librarian of Congress, rather than through a competition, serving a single one-year term.
+The US Poet Laureate is an adult poet who writes for a more general audience, and advocates for the reading and awareness of poetry.

+The National Youth Poet Laureate award is distinct from, and not associated with, the Young People's Poet Laureate, a title given by the Poetry Foundation to an adult who writes poetry for children.
+The Young People's Poet Laureate serves for two years, and recommends poetry for young people to teachers, librarians, and other educators each month.

 Ceremony

 In awarding the National Youth Poet Laureate title, five finalists are selected from a pool of more than thirty-five applicants who serve as their respective city or regional Poet Laureate.
 In the spirit of National Poetry Month, the five finalists perform their poetry in a ceremonial reception at the Library of Congress in April.
-The finalists perform before a panel of esteemed judges who reflect and embody the power of verse.
+The finalists perform before a panel of judges.
 In 2018 and 2019, the panel included Juan Felipe Herrera, a former U.S. Poet Laureate from 2015 to 2017.
 Elizabeth Acevedo, the National Book Award Winner for 2018, was also among the panel of judges in 2019.

 The ceremony to announce the winner usually involves a few of the finalists reading poetry and appearances and speeches from notable poets.
 In 2017, finalists read with the 2018–2019 National Ambassador for Young People's Literature, Jacqueline Woodson.
 In 2018, finalists were introduced by American Book Prize winner Kimiko Hahn and four-time National Poetry Slam champion Patricia Smith.
 In 2019, the event was hosted by poet Mahogany L. Browne.

 The Library of Congress records and archives the celebration and recognition ceremony of the awarded individual.